fwip/mtg_pronouns/reworded_cards.md

 Intimidate

 {X}{B}: Put target artifact or creature card with converted mana cost X from an opponent's graveyard onto the battlefield under your control tapped.
-Then they puts the top X cards of their library into their graveyard.
+Then that player puts the top X cards of their library into their graveyard.

 **5 / 5**